 After 15 minutes take out of the oven and allow to cool at room temperature for another 30 minutes.

-Leave the banana cake in the tin and put it into the fridge overnight uncovered.
+Leave the banana cake in the tin and let it cool uncovered in the fridge for at least 3 hours (preferably overnight).
 Serve chilled.

 - If your white bread is still fresh, put in an extra tbsp of flour.